 Money was a third baseman who played in the MLB from 1968-1983.
 Money had a successful MLB career, playing for the Phillies, Brewers and Rockies.
 Money also had success in Japan with the Buffaloes and Lions.

 Money is now retired and resides in Florida with his wife Linda.
 Money has been inducted into both the Phillies Hall of Fame and Japanese Baseball Hall of Fame, among other honors.
-He was a four-time all-star outfielder for the Philadelphia Phillies and Milwaukee Brewers, as well as playing in Japan with the Kintetsu Buffaloes.

 Money is best known for his home runs and batting average, which both placed him among the top hitters of his era.
 After retiring from baseball, Money became a successful businessman and philanthropist.
 He passed away at age 69 in 2011 after suffering from Parkinson's Disease for several years.